 44. Minutes

-(1) Accurate minutes of a meeting of a DAP must be kept, in a form approved by the Planning CEO, by —
+(1) Accurate minutes of a meeting of a DAP must be kept, in a form approved by the Director General, by —

 (a) an officer of the local government at whose offices the DAP meeting is held; or

-(b) another person approved by the Planning CEO.
+(b) another person approved by the Director General.

 (2) The local government at whose offices a meeting of a DAP is held, or the person who takes the minutes, must give the administrative officer of the DAP a copy of the minutes of the meeting within 5 days after the date of the meeting.